StephenDoyle10/Portfolio-in-HTML/README.md

 # stephendoyle10.github.io
-This is my portfolio website.
+This is my original portfolio website, that was built when I only knew HTML and CSS.
+Later I refactored it so it was made in React.

+Original portfolio website in html: https://stephendoyle10.github.io/portfolio_in_html/

+Refactored portfolio website using react: https://stephendoyle10.github.io

 It includes the following pages:
 'about' - my programming journey so far